ccoupe/trumpybear/TopLevel.md

 cases required so all Laser parts look like something interesting.
 I'm working towards looking menacing.

+There is a front turret and a back turret.

 ### Display and Control
 #### Ranger
 I build a 'ranger' device from an ESP32 and Arduino Sketch (C++) that uses